witefab/golang-workshop/README.md

 Save the file and run it with `go run hello.go`.
 Alternately you can use `go build` in `hello.go`'s directory to receive an executable named `hello`.

+We recommend you to use Atom or Visual Studio Code (these are the IDEs we are using) since they come with easy to install golang extensions for code completion etc.

 ## Task 1: Reading a JSON file